cubiq/PuLID_ComfyUI/README.md

 ## The 'method' parameter

 `method` applies the weights in different ways. `Fidelity` is closer to the reference ID, `Style` leaves more freedom to the checkpoint.
 Sometimes the difference is minimal.
-I've added `neutral` that doesn't do any normalization so the reference is very strong and you need to lower the weight.
+I've added `neutral` that doesn't do any normalization, if you use this option with the standard Apply node be sure to lower the weight.
+With the Advanced node you can simply increase the `fidelity` value.

+The Advanced node has a `fidelity` slider and a `projection` option. `ortho_v2` with `fidelity: 8` is the same as `fidelity` method in the standard node.
+Projection `ortho` and `fidelity: 16` is the same as method `style`.

+**Lower `fidelity` values grant higher resemblance to the reference image.**

 ## Installation